life-itself/tao/git/README.md

 #### First you need to make an SSH Key
 >
-There are two ways to link your local machine with your GitLab account: with HTTPs or SSH.
+There are two ways to link your local machine with your GitHub account: with HTTPs or SSH.
 The latter is handier to learn how to use, so for this tutorial that's what I'll tell you how to do.

 1. Open your terminal
 2. Generate a new key pair by typing the below into the command line